fengxiaolong886/Rampup2024/README.md

 As years passed, I should be back to coding for more interesting world explore.
 It's not easy for these years, many roles transferred for life.
 It's forced to learn new skill and ignore what I have.
 The world go ahead so rapidly and seems not easy to catch it.
 I hope I can catch the tail this time.

 ## Action plan of Way forward: <br/>
-1. Follow the guide to travel with basic python, data analysis methods.<br/>
+1. Closed: Follow the guide to travel with basic python, data analysis methods.<br/>
    W28D6: Done <br/>
-3. Learn more about the data visualization method. <br/>
+3. Closed:  Learn more about the data visualization method. <br/>
    W28D6: Done   <br/>
-3. Leetcode for basic algorithms.
+3. Closed: Leetcode for basic algorithms.
 Target 200 pcs in 30 days. <br/>
    Go forward with algorithm type, <br/>

       * Dynamic Programming (DP) - 动态规划 <br/>